Self-build exemption - whole house

 Individuals and communities who want to build their own homes can claim an exemption from the Community Infrastructure Levy (CIL).

-- What evidence does the applicant need to provide on completing the building?
+- What evidence does the applicant need to provide on completion of the building?

 Full details of what is required upon completion can be found on the forms.
 If this evidence is not submitted to us within the 6 month time period, the full levy charge becomes payable